cyfronet-fid/sat4envi/README.md

 This docker-compose recipe can be used to either run whole application for demo purposes, or to run specific parts of the application which can be usefull if for example we would like to develop only frontend part of the application.

 In order do run docker-compose following steps must be done (**unless stated otherwise working directory should be project root**):

+**NOTE**: If you use the fiddev/minio-test image then you can skip points 1-4.

 1. Now it's time to get S3 data to the application.
    First make sure that you have [minio client](https://github.com/minio/mc) (`mc`) installed.